Best Workout Headphones of 2020

 The Jaybird Vista is the best pair of workout headphones we have tested.
-Throughout our testing these buds managed to feel both comfortable and stable, even while doing squat jumps and hitting big bumps on mountain bikes.
-They make everything from the thumping bass ballads that power you through hard intervals to the podcasts you listen to during cool down sound fantastic, offering some of the best bass power and overall clarity in the field.
-All this is backed up with an IPX7 waterproof rating, so you never have to worry about sweat or a surprise rainstorm damaging your precious earbuds.
+These buds managed to feel comfortable and stable throughout our testing, even when hitting big bumps on mountain bikes or doing squat jumps.
+They make everything sound fantastic, from the thumping bass ballads that power you through hard intervals to the podcasts you listen to during cool down.
+They offer some of the best bass power and overall clarity in the field, and it's all backed up with an IPX7 waterproof rating — so you never have to worry about sweat or a surprise rainstorm damaging your precious earbuds.

-We don't have many bad things to say about these buds, except that they are quite expensive.
+The only big con with these buds is that they are quite expensive.
 They offer premium performance at a premium price.
 Still, if you're looking for great sound in a pair of comfortable buds that can easily handle your toughest workouts, the Jaybird Vista is well worth the cost.

 Read review: Jaybird Vista